-WWE News: Mandy Rose Responds To Superstar Calling Her A ‘Centerfold B**ch’
+WWE News: Mandy Rose Responds To Superstar Calling Her A ‘Centerfold B*tch’

-On last night’s episode of Friday Night SmackDown, Sonya Deville called Mandy Rose a “centerfold b**ch” and promised to make her former tag team partner’s life miserable moving forward.
+On last night’s episode of Friday Night SmackDown, Sonya Deville called Mandy Rose a “centerfold b*tch” and promised to make her former tag team partner’s life miserable moving forward.
 Rose has since responded to Deville’s insult, revealing that it hurt her feelings.

 As quoted by Wrestling Inc, Rose posted a video where she addressed Deville’s scathing promo.
 According to the former Fire and Desire member, she’s used to being judged because of her looks, but assured Deville — and her other naysayers — that there’s more to her.